isg-stuttgart/vscode-isg-cnc/docs/index.md

 ### Configuration

-After the installation you should select a color theme.
-You can choose isg-dark or isg-light so that the syntax highlighting is displayed correctly.
-Because we use our own scope names.
+Because of plug-in specific syntax highlighting (we use own scope names) you should select a color theme.
+You can choose between isg-dark or isg-light

 #### Color Theme